osociety/vernet/README.md

 macOS build is not notarized as of now.

+1. Star this repository.
-1. Copy app file to the Applications folder
+2. Copy app file to the Applications folder.
-2. Go to Applications folder.
+3. Go to Applications folder.
-3. Press down cmd + left click.
+4. Press down cmd + left click.
-4. In context menu, click on open.
+5. In context menu, click on open.

 ## Contributors Required